volontario/volontario-server/README.md

 | url | `string` | URL for the event |

 ### `POST /events/:id/calendar`
 Enters an item into an event calendar.
+Returns `201` on success.

 | Field | Type | Meaning |
 |-------|:---- |:--------|